Jeffrey’s Gleason Score 7 Prostate Cancer Story

 This is not medical advice.
 Please consult with your healthcare provider for treatment decisions.

-Stephanie Chuang, The Patient Story: Hi, everyone, it’s Stephanie with The Patient Story, and I am thrilled to be able to have this conversation that we’re going to have today with with two wonderful gentlemen.
+Stephanie Chuang, The Patient Story: Hi, everyone, it’s Stephanie with The Patient Story, and I am thrilled to be able to have this conversation that we’re going to have today with two wonderful gentlemen.

 First, Dr. Chris Weight, the director at the Center for Urologic Oncology at Cleveland Clinic, someone we’ve had the pleasure of speaking with before.
 And one of his patients, Jeff, who’s here to share his prostate cancer story.